WRM secures Law Society's conveyancing quality mark for 5th year

-We underwent rigorous assessment by the Law Society in order to continue to hold CQS status.
+We passed the re-accreditation process with the Law Society in order to continue to hold CQS status.
 This marks us out as continuing to meet high standards in the residential conveyancing process.

 Law Society President Andrew Caplen said CQS accreditation is the hallmark of high standards and establishes a level of credibility for regulators, lenders, insurers and consumers.

 "CQS is the quality mark of the home-buying sector and enables consumers to identify practices that provide a quality residential conveyancing service.
 With so many different conveyancing service providers out there CQS helps home-buyers and sellers seek out those that can provide a safe and efficient level of service."